 Giving back often means going out: cleaning up litter along the highway, serving in a local soup kitchen, visiting hospital patients.
-But today’s technology fosters exciting opportunities to contribute without going anywhere but online.
+But with today’s technology, virtual volunteering provides exciting opportunities to contribute without going anywhere but online.

 Getting online also means you can give back globally—no plane ticket necessary.
 Watch as these students in Brazil connect via video chat with residents of American retirement communities: